marisarpo/horizons-week02/day1/1_landing_page/README.md

 Grab the font and background colors for this section from the [specs] and place these inside the `background-dark-blue` selector.

 Styling the image will be a little harder.
 You'll need to use three CSS properties here in `layout-fill-img`.
 Let's walk through them in order.

 1. `padding` - this is used to add extra space _inside_ the element (and the border, if there is one).
 It's often interchangeable with `margin`, but unlike using a margin, padding is never collapsed into the margin of vertically adjacent elements.
 Grab the "Content full-width image padding" sizes from [specs] and add them as `padding`.
 1. `max-width` - the hardest part of styling images is to get the size right.
 The thing to keep in mind is that, if the size of the browser window changes (or if someone views your page on a smaller screen on e.g. a mobile device), your image may be shrunk down a great deal.
 In this case, do you want the image to stay the same size?
 Do you want to replace it with a smaller image, or make it disappear entirely?
 We'll cover this topic in more depth tomorrow when we discuss responsive web pages.
 For now, add the property `max-width: 100%`.
 This has the counterintuitive effect of shrinking the image down to fit the browser window (100% here refers to the size of the window, not the native image size).
 1. `box-sizing` - we have another challenge with the image size.
 We set its width to 100%, but the CSS [box model] _excludes_ margin and padding from its width calculation by default.
 This would be fine if we had no margin or padding, but since we have a lot of padding, and we want the image to fill 100% of the space _inside the padding_, we need to change the box sizing behavior.
 Add `box-sizing: border-box` to accomplish this.
+(You can read more on [box sizing] here if you're so inclined.)

 Reload one more time to see your lovely, perfectly-sized and spaced image with text around it.
 Booyah!
 The end is in sight.